cl-test-grid/cl-prj-notify/README.md

    page, learn where its issue tracker or maling list is, send the message.

-   As we constantly detect regressions in many libraries want to authomate this.
+   As we constantly detect regressions in many libraries we want to authomate this.

    Also, other CL community members have similar needs.